guardian/recommendations/accessibility.md

 ### Assistive technology

-Where appropriate, each change should be tested using at least one of the [most commonly used screen reader / browser combinations](https://www.w3.org/TR/WCAG21/#input-modalities):
+For web-based products, test each change using one of the [most commonly used screen reader / browser combinations](https://www.w3.org/TR/WCAG21/#input-modalities):

 - JAWS with Chrome or Internet Explorer
 - NVDA with Chrome or Firefox
 - VoiceOver with Safari

+Also test your changes using only a keyboard.

-Native apps should be tested using the [most commonly used screen reader on the platform](https://www.w3.org/TR/WCAG21/#input-modalities):
+For native apps, test changes using the [most commonly used screen reader on the platform](https://www.w3.org/TR/WCAG21/#input-modalities):

 - VoiceOver on iOS
 - Talkback on Android

-Changes should be tested using a screen magnifier:
+For all products, test changes using a screen magnifier:

 - [Magnifier on iOS](https://www.w3.org/TR/WCAG21/#input-modalities)
 - [Magnifier on Android](https://www.w3.org/TR/WCAG21/#input-modalities)